gasperpodobnik/MeshMetrics/README.md

 biou2 = dist_metrics.biou(tau=2)

 # ----------------------------------------
-# if loading masks from files with SimpleITK library, note that spacing needs to be reordered
+# If using `numpy.ndarray` representations, please note that the spacing must be reordered when converting a `SimpleITK.Image` object to a `numpy.ndarray`.
 import SimpleITK as sitk
 ref_path, pred_path = ..., ...
 ref_sitk, pred_sitk = sitk.ReadImage(ref_path), sitk.ReadImage(pred_path)